 Unsafe Statements for Statement-based Replication

 A safe statement is generally deterministic; in other words the statement will always produce the same result.
-For example, an INSERT statement producing a random number will most likely produce a different result on the master than on the slave, and so cannot be replicated safely.
+For example, an INSERT statement producing a random number will most likely produce a different result on the primary than on the replica, and so cannot be replicated safely.

 When an unsafe statement is run, the current binary logging format determines how the server responds.